 Conducting the Hearings

 There is no required agenda for each hearing, but it is common for the sponsors to begin with a brief explanation of the initiative and open the floor to members of the public who wish to provide feedback or comments.
-However, state law requires the sponsors to do the following at each hearing:
+However, state law requires the following at each hearing:

 - Post a copy of the initial fiscal impact statement in a conspicuous location at the entrance to the room where the hearing is being held.
 This must be posted during the entire time the hearing is held.

 - Place at least 50 copies of the initial fiscal impact statement in a conspicuous location at the entrance to the room where the hearing is being held.
 These copies should be available for distribution to attendees.

 - Record each hearing (video or audio) and provide the files to the Lieutenant Governors’ Office.
 In lieu of video or audio recording, the sponsors may take comprehensive minutes of the public hearing that include the names and titles of each speaker and a summary of their comments.

 - The hearings must last at least one hour, and there must be at least one hour for public comment.